byalexeykh/AdvancedCombatSystem/README.md

 modid | The "modid" to which the item belongs.
 For example, if it's a vanilla item, then "modid" will be "minecraft", if it's an item from the "Vulcanite" mod, then "vulcanite" name | Item name in the registry.
 For Wooden Sword from Vanilla it will be "wooden_sword" ANGLE | The angle is specified in degrees and is calculated as shown in picture 1.
-NEEDED_BACKSWING_TICKS | The required number of ticks is necessary to accumulate energy to make a hit with maximum damage.
-If the value is "0" (zero), the default value given by the item will be used (For example if you dont want to override default item cooldown).
+NEEDED_BACKSWING_TICKS | The required number of ticks that are needed to accumulate energy to make a hit with maximum damage.
+If the value is "0" (zero), then default item cooldown will be used (For example if you dont want to override default item cooldown).
 MIN_BACKSWING_TICKS | The minimum number of ticks required to hit.
-If the value of the field "NEEDED_BACKSWING_TICKS" is "0" (zero), then it will be calculated as a percentage of the default item cooldown.
+If the value "NEEDED_BACKSWING_TICKS" is "0" (zero), then it will be calculated as a percentage of the default item cooldown.
 MAX_COMBO_NUM | The maximum number of combos, after exaggerating which the player will be forced to wait for cooldown.
 SPEED_REDUCTION_MODIFIER | Value corresponding for change of player speed when player accumulates power too long.
 Positive values speed up the player, negative values slow down.
 The standard speed value is 1
 COMBO_CHARGING_SPEED_BOUNS | The value that increases the rate of power accumulation if combo stage is passed.
 Negative values will slow down rate of power accumulation.